NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/beetle-forecasting/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 This tutorial is intended to be used by ecological forecasters at any stage of expertise and may be used as a learning tool as an introduction to forecasting properties of ecological populations or communities.
 Below, we provide code for introductory examples to walk through the entire process of creating and submitting a forecast to the NEON Ecological Forecasting challenge.
 This includes:

  1. Accessing target datasets of NEON ground beetle richness and abundance
- 2. Accessing climate forecast data to use as drivers in models predicting beetle data
+ 2. Accessing weather forecast data to use as drivers in models predicting beetle data
  3. How to use the `fable` package for R to specify and fit models
  4. How to submit a forecast to the forecast challenge